c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 ## Prepare
 ### Data Source
 The [data source](https://divvy-tripdata.s3.amazonaws.com/index.html) for the analysis is Cyclistic's historical trip data spanning from January 2022 to December 2022.
-This data has been provided by Motivate International Inc. under a specific [license](https://divvybikes.com/data-license-agreement).
+This data has been provided by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 It is considered public data and is being utilized to gain insights into the usage patterns of Cyclistic's bike ride-sharing service among customers.

 However, there are certain limitations to be acknowledged.
 Due to data privacy concerns, the analysis cannot incorporate personally identifiable information of riders.
 Consequently, it is not possible to link pass purchases to credit card numbers.
 This limitation means that the analysis won't be able to determine whether casual riders reside within Cyclistic's service area or if they have made multiple single-pass purchases.